 It matters not how many ultras or 100-milers you have run, nor how fast you are.
 It matters not if you're running for your own reasons, or if you're running for a charitable cause greater than yourself.
 What matters is that you want to test yourself against the course and the time limit, and that you take your entry into the race seriously.

 The Selection Process is unfair, just like life is unfair.
 No race that has more possible runners than entry slots has an entry process that's fair.
 Umstead's process of first come, first served fastest computer wins, is unfair.
 Western States' lottery system is unfair, Hardrock 100's logistical ticket system is unfair, Massanutten's stock-market-based system is unfair, and the Barkley Marathons' entry process is unfair.
 The process for selection into Ancient Oaks is no less unfair than any of those processes, and may be even more unfair than any of those other processes.
 The Selection Process is also private, and will not be disclosed, since it would lead to some runners trying to 'game' the system.
+IMPORTANT: THERE IS NO BUCKLE AS AN AWARD FOR FINISHING.
+There hasn't ever been a buckle offered since the race's inception, and as of this writing, there are no plans in the works to offer one in the future.
 If any of this is a problem for you, then there are more than 150 other 100-mile races to choose from, and you should choose to run one of those other races.

 The course is a 3.46-mile loop that uses the trails located within the park boundaries.
 The loop consists of a small section of asphalt pavement, sections of sand and grass two-track, rolling wood-chip trail sections, a short section of concrete path, a section of twisty, rooty single-track trail, two boardwalk sections, a short bridge, a sharp 15-foot hill, and some sections of loose sand.
 The trail will be clearly marked.